 Wild steelhead abundance has declined across most of its range, including on the coastal Olympic Peninsula and southwest Washington.
 Those declines led to the listing of five out of seven DPSs of wild steelhead in Washington state as "threatened" under ESA and the development of Washington's SSMP in 2008.
+Additionally, the Olympic Peninsula steelhead DPS has been petitioned for ESA listing.
 NOAA designated those DPSs as part of a hierarchical, spatial framework to organize recovery efforts across regions.
-DPSs are divided into Major Population Groups (MPGs), which are divided further into Demographically Independent Populations (DIPs) (Cram et al. 2018).
+DPSs are divided into Major Population Groups (MPGs), which are divided further into Demographically Independent Populations (DIPs) (Cram et al., 2018).

 The Puget Sound, Lower Columbia River, Middle Columbia River, Upper Columbia River, and Snake River Basin DPSs are listed as ESA threatened.
-Because the Olympic Peninsula and Southwest Washington segments are not listed, most of those areas have not been further delineated into federally recognized MPGs and DIPs, except for the coast stratum MPG along the Columbia River in southwest Washington.
-(NOAA Fisheries 2022b).
+Because the Olympic Peninsula and Southwest Washington segments are not listed, most of those areas have not been further delineated into federally recognized MPGs and DIPs, except for the coast stratum MPG along the Columbia River in southwest Washington (NOAA, 2022b).
 In general, less steelhead management funding has been available for non-ESA listed DPSs compared to listed DPSs.
 Because MPGs have not been identified for the Coastal Olympic Peninsula DPS and most of the Southwest Washington DPS, the CSPIP assumes that each Water Resource Inventory Area (WRIA) contains at least one MPG.
 WRIAs were designated by the State of Washington based on natural watershed areas.
+Additionally, the Salmonid Stock Inventory (SaSI) (formerly the Salmon and Steelhead Stock Inventory (SASSI)) lists WDFW and comanager designated steelhead populations.

-Until recently, management agencies considered these coastal populations to be relatively healthy compared to other DPSs across the state; however, improved analyses and record low run sizes over the past several years have altered that predominant narrative.
+Until recently, management agencies considered these coastal populations to be relatively healthy compared to other DPSs across the state; however, improved analyses and record low runsizes over the past several years have altered that predominant narrative.
 Evidence suggests that human influences have degraded all the Viable Salmonid Population (VSP) measures of steelhead population health.
 For example, a recent study analysis suggested that most steelhead populations in Washington state had a declining trend in abundance (Cram et al. 2018).
-Run timing diversity has also decreased, with fish arriving to the river later (up to two months) and within a shorter time range than they did historically (McMillan 2021).
-This is important because constricted genetic and run-time diversity (Tillotson and Quinn 2018) degrade the resilience of steelhead populations.
-A 2018 assessment indicated that the number of adults produced by each adult spawner (i.e., adult-to-adult productivity) for Southwest Washington and Olympic Peninsula steelhead populations was consistently less than one, meaning that populations are in decline prior to fisheries occurring (Cram et al. 2018).
+Run timing diversity has also decreased, with fish arriving to the river later (up to two months) and within a shorter time range than they did historically (McMillan et al., 2022).
+This is important because constricted genetic and run-time diversity (Tillotson & Quinn, 2018) degrade the resilience of steelhead populations.
+A 2018 assessment indicated that the number of adults produced by each adult spawner (i.e., adult-to-adult productivity) for Southwest Washington and Olympic Peninsula steelhead populations was consistently less than one, meaning that populations are in decline prior to fisheries occurring (Cram et al., 2018).

 A century of splash dams, stream clearance, road building and harvesting trees along the riverbank have degraded steelhead habitat in coastal rivers.
 Although regulatory changes have improved watershed management over time, the fragmentation of historical habitat continues today due to dams, culvert fish barriers, and disconnected floodplains in the coastal rivers.
 Further, with increasing number of anglers seeking to catch and release steelhead in the coastal region and improved techniques to do so, encounter rates are thought to be higher than ever before, despite fewer wild steelhead present.
-Forecasted run sizes for Pacific coast rivers in advance of the 2020-21 recreational fishing season reached historic lows, which led managers to close all coastal steelhead fisheries before they began for the first time ever.
+In recent years, steelhead population abundance in many rivers on the Pacific coast has reached historic lows, leading managers to enact more conservative fisheries regulations than ever before.